 Google Earth: This isn’t really a social media platform, but take a look at Google Earth to get a birds eye view of your city or part of town.
 You might be able to detect something that is not visible just driving the neighborhood

 Tripadvisor – For local hot spots, sights, but also neighborhoods.

 Streetadvisor – Reviews of neighborhoods and streets.
-However, keep in mind that the reviews of individual streets only have one or very few reviews, therefore it might not be a representative sample.
-Definitely a great start to your research.
+However, keep in mind that the reviews of individual streets only have one or very few reviews.
+It might not be a representative sample but is definitely a great start to your research.

 - How important is it to you that the new neighborhood is not very transient?
 Ask you realtor to see how many homes have sold over the last 2 or 3 years.